MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 2. You can assign a Power Automate license to them within the Office 365 admin portal.
 3. The user has been assigned an Office 365 and Dynamics 365 plans that includes access to Power Automate.
 See the [Power Automate pricing page](https://flow.microsoft.com/pricing/) for the list of Office 365 and Dynamics 365 plans that include Power Automate capabilities.

-### Can I block another person from using the paid features of Flow?
+### Can I block another person from using the paid features of Power Automate?
 Any individual can try out the paid features of Power Automate for 90 days, and incur no costs.
 However, you can fully manage the assignment of the perpetual paid licenses inside of your organization through the Office 365 admin portal.

 As with the free offerings, if an individual chooses to sign up for the trial that is a direct relationship between the individual and Microsoft, not necessarily endorsed by your company.

-## Administration of Flow
+## Administration of Power Automate

 ### Why has the Power Automate icon appeared in the Office 365 app launcher?
 As announced in August, Power Automate is now a fundamental part of the Office 365 suite.
 Three months after this announcement Power Automate was enabled as a service as a part of all existing Office 365 SKU's.
 As users everywhere in the world can now use Power Automate, it has appeared in the app launcher for them.